-Eliminate the restaurant menu option if they cannot assure you it can be prepared with pure olive oil (not a blend), or some are now using rice oil, which is an option, though not your best choice.
+Eliminate the restaurant menu option if they cannot assure you it can be prepared with pure olive oil (not a blend), or some are now using rice oil, which is an option.
 Sesame oil is a reasonable alternative.
-Real butter as a last resort (due to its pasteurization).
-Most restaurants are using canola oil and margerine, both of which need to be avoided like the plague.
+Request real butter as a last resort only (due to its pasteurization).
+Most restaurants are using Canola oil and margarine, both of which need to be avoided like the plague.

 Grasses & Flowers: